 - Potential for children to inherit British citizenship

 What is the Residency Requirement in Naturalisation applications?

 If you are applying for Naturalisation the Home Office would expect you to be resident in the UK and you must also be able to show your ties and connections to the UK.
 To satisfy the residency requirement applicants must not have been absent from the UK for more than 90 days in the last 12 months.
-In addition to this, if you are applying under Section 6 (1) of the BNA 1981, your absences in the qualifying period must not exceed 450 days.
-If you are applying under Section 6 (2) of the BNA 1981 your absences in the qualifying period must not exceed 270 days.
+In addition to this, if you are applying under your own right, your absences in the qualifying period must not exceed 450 days.
+If you are applying as spouse of a British national your absences in the qualifying period must not exceed 270 days.
 It is possible to ask the Home Office to exercise discretion if you exceed the total number of permitted absences from the UK if you can show mitigating circumstances behind the absences.